-- The Municipality must develop a culture of municipal governance that complements formal representative government with a system of participatory governance and must... - ...encourage and create conditions for the community to participate in the affairs of the municipality, including in the IDP, performance management system, monitoring and review of performance...preparation of the budget, strategic decisions re municipal services. - ...contribute to building the capacity of the local community to participate in the affairs of the municipality and councillors and staff to foster community participation ...(section 42) through appropriate mechanisms, processes and procedures ...must involve the local community in the development, implementation and review of the municipality's performance management system, and in particular, allow the community to participate in the setting of appropriate key performance indicators and performance targets of the municipality.
+- (iii) the monitoring and review of its performance, including the outcomes and impact of such performance: - (iv) the preparation of its budget; and - (v) strategic decisions relating to the provision of municipal services in terms of Chapter 8; - (b) contribute to building the capacity of - (i) the local community to enable it to participate in the affairs of the municipality; and - (ii) councillors and staff to foster community participation; and - (c) use its resources, and annually allocate funds in its budget, as may be (Chapter 6) 42.
+A municipality, through appropriate mechanisms, processes and procedures ...must involve the local community in the development, implementation and review of the municipality's performance management system, and in particular, allow the community to participate in the setting of appropriate key performance indicators and performance targets of the municipality.